rust-lang/rustc-perf/collector/benchmarks/README.md

 - **stm32f4-0.14.0**: A crate that has many thousands of blanket impl blocks.
 - **syn-1.0.89**: A library for parsing Rust code.
 An important part of the Rust ecosystem.
-- **unicode_normalization**: Unicode character composition and decomposition utilities.
-Uses huge `match` statements that stress the compiler in unusual ways.
 - **unicode-normalization-0.1.19**: Unicode character composition and decomposition utilities.
 Uses huge `match` statements that stress the compiler in unusual ways.